Obstructions to the integrability of VB-algebroids: Integrability of

 \subsection{General theory of obstructions}

-We briefly recall the construction of the Weinstein groupoid of a Lie algebroid, and of the monodromy groups that control its smoothness.
-The reader is refered to \cite{CF03} for a full exposition.
+Here, we briefly recall the construction of the Weinstein groupoid of a Lie algebroid and of the monodromy groups that control its smoothness.
+The reader is referred to \cite{CF03} for a full exposition.